September 24, 2019

-For more information about 2019 National Cybersecurity Awareness Month and how to participate in a wide variety of activities, visit staysafeonline.org/ncsam.
+For more information about 2019 National Cybersecurity Awareness Month and how to participate in a wide variety of activities, visit https://staysafeonline.org/cybersecurity-awareness-month/.
 You can also follow and use the official NCSAM hashtag #BeCyberSmart on social media throughout the month.
 Or you can contact us for additional tips and resources.

 About National Cybersecurity Awareness Month

 National Cybersecurity Awareness Month is designed to engage and educate public- and private-sector partners through events and initiatives with the goal of raising awareness about cybersecurity to increase the resiliency of the nation in the event of a cyber incident.
-Since the Presidential proclamation establishing NCSAM in 2004, the initiative has been formally recognized by Congress, federal, state and local governments and leaders from industry and academia.
+Since the Presidential proclamation establishing NCSAM in 2004, the initiative has been formally recognized by Congress, federal, state, and local governments and leaders from industry and academia.
 This united effort is necessary to maintain a cyberspace that is safer and more resilient and remains a source of tremendous opportunity and growth for years to come.
-For more information, visit staysafeonline.org/ncsam or niccs.us-cert.gov/national-cybersecurity-awareness-month-2019.
+For more information, visit https://staysafeonline.org/cybersecurity-awareness-month/ or https://niccs.us-cert.gov/about-niccs/featured-stories/do-your-part-becybersmart-october-national-cybersecurity-awareness.

 NCSA is the nation’s leading nonprofit, public-private partnership promoting cybersecurity and privacy education and awareness.
 NCSA works with a broad array of stakeholders in government, industry and civil society.
 NCSA’s primary partners are the Cybersecurity and Infrastructure Security Agency and NCSA’s Board of Directors, which includes representatives from ADP; American Express; Bank of America; CDK Global, LLC; CertNexus; Cisco; Cofense; Comcast Corporation; Eli Lilly and Company; ESET North America; Facebook; Google; Infosec; Intel Corporation; Marriott International; Mastercard; Microsoft Corporation; Mimecast; NXP Semiconductors; Proofpoint; Raytheon; Symantec Corporation; Trend Micro, Inc.; Uber: U.S. Bank; Visa and Wells Fargo.